SC5/sc5-styleguide/README.md

 **-s, --source**

-Source directory of stylesheets or path to a single file
+Source directory of style sheets or path to a single file

 **-o, --output**

-Target directory of the generated styleguide
+Target directory of the generated style guide

 **-c, --config**

-Optional JSON config file to be used when building the styleguide
+Optional JSON config file to be used when building the style guide

 **--server**

-Start minimal web-server to host the styleguide from the output directory
+Start minimal web-server to host the style guide from the output directory

 **--port**